-SANTIAGO, Chile (AP) _ A three-judge Supreme Court panel has denied a U.S. request for extradition of a Honduran general indicted in Florida on charges of conspiring to kill the Honduran president and topple his civilian government.
+SANTIAGO, Chile (AP) _ A three-judge panel on Tuesday denied a U.S. request for the extradition of a Honduran general indicted in Florida on charges of conspiring to kill the Honduran president and topple his civilian government.

 The general, Jose A. Bueso Rosa, a former military attache at the Honduran Embassy in Chile, has been under arrest in Santiago since U.S. authorities requested his extradition last November.

 Under Chilean law, the panel’s ruling can not be appealed.

 Chilean lawyers representing the U.S. government refused comment.

 The Federal Bureau of Investigation arrested eight Honduran businessmen in Miami on Nov.
 1, 1984, and charged they were involved with Bueso Rosa in the coup plot.
 U.S. authorities also sought the extradition of Bueso Rosa.

 Honduras promptly stripped the general of his diplomatic status, and he sought asylum at the Paraguayan Embassy in Santiago but surrendered to Chilean authorities two days later.